mksaraf/kubernetes-lab-tutorial/content/monitoring.md

  * the amount of pod’s requested CPU
  * the amount of pod's hard limit CPU

-For what concerns, the autoscaling, the considered amount CPU is the requested CPU specified in the pod.
-This means that we need to set resource requests into pod to get the autoscaling working.
+For the autoscaler, the considered CPU is the requested CPU specified in the pod.
+This means that we need to set resource requests into pod to get the autoscaler working.